-Figure 6 shows the available stations for three different years (i.e. 1990, 2005 and 2019), for the 00:00 and 12:00 observations.
+Figure 6 shows the available stations for 3 different years (i.e. 1990, 2005, and 2019) for the 00:00 and 12:00 observations.
 The red dots show where we have 6-hourly temperature data, whereas the blue dots show where we have been able to add simulated 6-hourly temperature data based on the minimum - maximum observations.
-We can see that the simulated data covers much of Europe in 1990, whereas it drops for the later years.
-For the most recent years, most of the extra stations are added in North-Eastern Russia, some around the Mediterranean, and a large number in Iceland, where we have access to many more stations with minimum - maximum observations than 6-hourly data.
-For 1990, we can also notice the rather big difference between the data from nighttime (top) and daytime (bottom), where we have 6-hourly data from many more stations during the day than during the night.[insert Figure 6 here]
+We can see that the simulated data cover much of Europe in 1990, whereas this drops in later years.
+For the most recent years, most of the extra stations were added in North-East Russia, some around the Mediterranean, and a large number in Iceland, where we have access to many more stations with minimum - maximum observations than 6-hourly data.
+For 1990, we can also see a rather big difference between the data from nighttime (top) and daytime (bottom), where we have 6-hourly data from many more stations during the day than during the night.

-The goodness of this approximation was analysed in a simple cross-validation procedure.
+The goodness of this approximation was analysed in a simple cross validation procedure.
 We picked around 800 stations that already had 6-hourly observations from the start of the period (1990).
 For these stations, we compared the 6-hourly observations with the simulated 6-hourly dataset based on maximum and minimum temperatures.
-A hexbin-plot is shown in Fig. 7, where darker colors indicate a high density of points indicate a temperature with a large number of observed and simulated values.
-The line shows where simulations are equal to the observations, whereas the dashed lines indicate where the simulated values are 2 degrees higher or lower than the observations.
-We can see that a large majority of the simulated values are within 2 degrees of the observations, although there are cases with larger deviations.
+A hexbin plot is shown in Fig. 7, where darker colours indicate a high number of observed and simulated temperature values.
+The line shows where simulations are equal to the observations, whereas the dashed lines indicate where the simulated values are 2° higher or lower than the observations.
+We can see that a large majority of the simulated values are within 2° of the observations, although there are cases with larger deviations.